COSMIC ANCESTRY | Quick Guide | Next | by Brig Klyce | All Rights Reserved

 The Burial of Carbon

 Another Gaian process is the burial of carbon in sedimentary rocks.
 "A constant rain of carbonate bearing shells sinks toward the ocean floor, where it ultimately forms beds of chalk or limestone rock and thus prevents the stagnation of carbon dioxide in the upper layers of the sea" (12).
-This process in turn helps regulate the carbon dioxide content of the atmosphere.
+This process in turn has reduced the carbon dioxide content of the atmosphere from levels seen on Venus and Mars to the low ppm levels that have prevented runaway greenhouse warming.
 It may even help to bring about Earth's plate tectonics.
-Among the solar planets, only Earth has plate tectonics (13).
-This very slow turning of Earth's crust may be important for life.
-Life may require the very longterm composting and recycling that plate tectonics accomplishes (14, 15).
+Among the solar planets, only Earth apparently has plate tectonics (13).
+This very slow turning of Earth's crust may also prove important for life (14, 15).

 The Teleological Aspect of Gaia